NILAB-UvA/AOMIC.github.io/README.md

 * PIOP2: [https://neurovault.org/collections/7104/](https://neurovault.org/collections/7104/)

 ## The paper
-The contents and curation process of AOMIC is described in detail in [this paper](https://www.biorxiv.org/content/10.1101/2020.06.16.155317v1).
+The contents and curation process of AOMIC is described in detail in [this paper](https://www.nature.com/articles/s41597-021-00870-6), published in Nature Scientific Data.
 If you re-use the data, please cite our paper accordingly:

-*Snoek, L., van der Miesen, M.M., Beemsterboer, T., van der Leij, A., Eigenhuis, A., & Scholte, H.S.
-The Amsterdam Open MRI Collection, a set of multimodal MRI datasets for individual difference analyses.*
+Snoek, L., van der Miesen, M. M., Beemsterboer, T., Van Der Leij, A., Eigenhuis, A., & Scholte, H. S. (2021).
+The Amsterdam Open MRI Collection, a set of multimodal MRI datasets for individual difference analyses. *Scientific data, 8*(1), 1-23.

 ## How to download the data?
 The entire dataset, including all derivatives, is very large (~53GB raw data + ~355GB derivatives), so we recommend against downloading everything at once (unless you actually want to use all data, of course).